bmac/ember-data-sails-adapter/README.md

 ember-data-sails-adapter 1.x
 ============================

-An Ember Data adapter for Sails.js v0.10. **Note:** If you like to use this adapter with Sails.js v0.9 please use the [1.x line](https://github.com/bmac/ember-data-sails-adapter/releases/tag/1.0.0).
+An Ember Data adapter for Sails.js v0.9.

 This package contains 2 Adapters, `DS.SailsSocketAdapter` and `DS.SailsRESTAdapter`.